Virtual Z gates and symmetric gate compilation: Conclusion

+Going beyond DD and the $Y$ gate, we have also demonstrated that symmetric compilation of arbitrary $(x,y)$ plane rotations can affect algorithmic performance using the example of GHZ state preparation.
+In \cref{sec:algos} we further explore the effect on fidelity of random quantum circuits.
 Furthermore, we explored the impact of pulse interference, which can introduce coherent errors even in DD sequences that are designed to be robust to such errors.
-We have demonstrated that by intentionally increasing the pulse interval these effects can be mitigated, highlighting the importance of optimizing the pulse interval for a given quantum processor.
+We have demonstrated that these effects can be mitigated by intentionally increasing the pulse interval, highlighting the importance of optimizing the pulse interval for a given quantum processor.
 These results explain earlier observations where robust sequences resulted in suboptimal performance; this effect can now be attributed to pulse interference effects.

 Future studies may focus on refining gate compilation strategies and addressing pulse interference effects to further enhance the fidelity of quantum gates.